Preboarding: 8 Steps To Deliver An Awesome Experience

 Why is preboarding important?

-You don’t get a second chance at a first impression, so it’s always important to make sure an employee’s first day is stimulating and enjoyable.
+You don’t get a second chance at a first impression, so it’s always essential to make sure an employee’s first day is stimulating and enjoyable.
 Removing tedious admin processes will ensure your new hire can spend their time making introductions, getting to know the team, and getting stuck into work instead.

 8 steps to effective preboarding

-Pre-boarding should be personal, yet also consistent with your employer brand.
+Pre-boarding should be personal yet also consistent with your employer brand.
 Here are eight essential steps you need to consider.

 1. Say congrats & celebrate!